DamoM73/turtle_vid_tute/lesson_5.md

 ### Using `while` to enhance our error capture

 We now have a somewhat fun game where the user has a good chance of guessing the number.
-However, now we know about `while`, we have an opportunity to enhance our error capture in the `get_number` function.
+We can also use `while` to improve our error capture in the `get_number` function.

-At the moment, if the user provides an input which isn't an integer, the game just ends.
+At the moment, if the user provides an input which isn't an integer, the game ends.
 This is a bit harsh, especially if they have already made three or four guesses.

 Adjust your `get_number` function so that it is the same as in the code below.